Research & Publications †

 Dr Haberkamp has maintained an ongoing focus on teaching in both residency programs, and on education of the practicing dentist as well as dental assistants.
 She has been active in the Academy of General Dentistry where she has served as President of the Illinois AGD and Chicago component also.
 She is currently serving on the PACE committee which approves continuing dental/medical education courses with the Academy.
 In addition, she serves as a consultant to the Dental Assisting National Board.

-Dental injuries, dental trauma, dentoalveolar diseases, periodontal disease, dental bridges, dental fillings, dental implant restoration, dental management of Head and Neck Radiation, general dentistry
+Dentoalveolar diseases, periodontal disease, dental bridges, dental fillings, dental implant restoration, dental management of Head and Neck Radiation, general dentistry, special needs dentistry

 Cleveland Clinic physicians and scientists may collaborate with the pharmaceutical or medical device industries to help develop medical breakthroughs or provide medical expertise or education.
 Cleveland Clinic strives to make scientific advances that will benefit patient care and support outside relationships that promise public benefit.
 In order for the discoveries of Cleveland Clinic physicians' and scientists' laboratories and investigations to benefit the public, these discoveries must be commercialized in partnership with industry.
 As experts in their fields, Cleveland Clinic physicians and scientists are often sought after by industry to consult, provide expertise and education.